Puppet Master (Marvel Comics): Fictional character biography

-With the Thinker and the Wizard, Masters attempts to disrupt the wedding of the Human Torch and Alicia.
+With the Mad Thinker and the Wizard, Masters attempts to disrupt the wedding of the Human Torch and Alicia.
 The plan was to launch an attack on the church after the wedding ceremony, but when he sees how happy Alicia is to marry Johnny, Masters is overcome with remorse and turns on his associates, launching the Dragon Man against them: his wedding gift to Alicia and Johnny.

 Later, Masters is reformed, remarried, and has a stepson; the toys he crafts for his son inadvertently caused a battle between Power Pack and the alien Ciegramites.
 He reveals to the Thing that he had discovered that the Alicia Johnny had married was actually a Skrull.

 The Puppet Master has been shown on two occasions attempting to leave his (overtly) criminal life behind.
 In the first, he found some measure of spiritual enlightenment in the service of the billionaire philosopher/cultist Satori.
 Satori employs Masters to construct a "perfect man" from his clay, which would then receive life and the power cosmic from the Silver Surfer and absorb Satori's mind, so that he might survive his body's death and serve as a proper leader to his flock.
 Masters at some point left this cult, and entered a S.H.I.E.L.D.-maintained witness protection program, using his abilities to aid the government through the dulling of memories of other so-protected criminals' previous associates.
 Masters reached out through his powers to control Ben Grimm and Alicia, duping Ben into a "married life" with his despondent daughter, whom Ben had stopped seeing years before.
 Ben was freed, but the Fantastic Four were prevented from taking any measure of revenge upon Masters, given his S.H.I.E.L.D. affiliation.

 The Puppet Master returned to criminal life and affiliated himself with the Mad Thinker.
 Utilizing a device constructed by Mad Thinker, he was able to control a large number of non-super-humans, most notably members of the Yancy Street Gang to escalate a battle between the two different factions in the superhero Civil War.

 In that same issue he reveals that he always planned to kill the person he was working with in past team-ups and that he has anger management problems.
 Mad Thinker gives him the number of a good therapist.
 This exchange seems to contradict previous interactions between the two.